fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/tuning.md

 ![Z wheels](./img/assembly/z-rollers_order2.png)

 * Remove the Z-axis and attach the spindle to it after tuning it if you have not done it already.
+Take extra care to make sure you mount it paralell to the sides of the z-axis.

 # Tuning the stepper motors and pinions